lukenewman/hope-ad-conf/README.md

 ## endpoints

+The base URL for the API is `https://8ndi1e.deta.dev`.
+So, for example, to initialize the database for station 1, you would call `GET https://8ndi1e.deta.dev/initialize/station1`.

 `GET /initialize/{station_id}` -- initializes the database entry for a particular station and sets the station's flow to 0 -- **this needs to be called once at start or after deleting flow**

 `GET /flow/{station_id}` -- gets flow for a particular station (specified by the `station_id`)